duffydata/strava-metrics/README.md

 # strava-metrics

-The Strava-Metrics repositary provides a Strava API Client and a notebook to analyse your running activities.
+The Strava-Metrics repositary provides a Strava API Client and a notebook to analyse your running activities, using heart rate data.
-Using heart rate, cadencem
 **How To Use**

 The Strava API uses OAUTH for authenication so you require the following before you can retrieve your data: